 "[medieval] Reason made religious war possible, a conclusion that might give anyone pause in the twenty-first century".

 Pope Urban‘s successive call for battle and killing in AD 1095 against the Turks and the Arabs and to conquer Palestine, had not been in vain.
 Crusade tax collectors, preachers and legates were send all over the lands in Europe to preach hate about Muslims and to get as many volunteers to take the Cross as possible.
 Then, no entry visas were denied to these hate-preachers, to these Peter the Hermits.
-They travelled freely through Europe.
+They traveled freely through Europe.

 The transformation of monastic orders of hospice into military orders supported the crusades.
 The main orders were the Poor Fellow-Soldiers of Christ and of the Temple of Solomon (commonly the Order of the Knights Templar), the Order of Brothers of the German House of Saint Mary in Jerusalem (commonly the Teutonic Order) and the Order of Knights of the Hospital of Saint John of Jerusalem (commonly the Knights Hospitaller).
 The Teutonic Order and the Knights Hospitaller had a strong presence in Frisia as well, although their houses and monasteries were mainly inhabited by slay-sisters.
 No knights therefore, since in Frisia no knighthood had developed in the Middle Ages.

 It all didn't end very well for the Order of the Knights Templar.
-Despite their sacrifices for Rome, it was King Philip the Fair of France, with consent of Pope Clement V, who accused the Templars of heresy on Friday October 13, 1307.
-French rulers always had a way with spending money, Confiscating the properties of the Templars helped to supplement the King's empty treasury.
+Despite their sacrifices for Rome, it was King Philip the Fair of France, with consent of Pope Clement V, who accused the Templar of heresy on Friday October 13, 1307.
+French rulers always had a way with spending money, Confiscating the properties of the Templar helped to supplement the King's empty treasury.
 The Order was dissolved, many were tortured, killed and burned at the stake by the Inquisition.
 A big thank you for all their efforts during the crusades.